Pareidolia Moon Project

 According to Wikipedia, Confirmation bias is the tendency of people to favor information that confirms their beliefs or hypotheses. …People also tend to interpret ambiguous evidence as supporting their existing position. …people show confirmation bias because they are weighing up the costs of being wrong, rather than investigating in a neutral, scientific way. …Confirmation biases contribute to overconfidence in personal beliefs and can maintain or strengthen beliefs in the face of contrary evidence.

 In other words, if you believe we are not alone in the universe, then what you will see are the remains of a “city” or “industrial complex”.
-If you believe we are alone in the universe – either because there’s no scientific proof or the technical limitations of space travel, then you will see nothing but a bunch of rocks and tricks of shadow and light.
+If you believe we are alone in the universe – either because there’s no scientific proof or because of the technical limitations of space travel, then you will see nothing but a bunch of rocks and tricks of shadow and light.

 I didn’t get a chance to ask this question when I was showing some early findings to an archaeology professor with experience in aerial archaeology, but I can tell you how our conversation ended: “If you hadn’t told me those were on the Moon, I would’ve told you they were man-made.
 But you can’t quote me on that.”
 Okay, I’m quoting her, but her identity is safe.
 It was so long ago I don’t remember what she looked like and never bothered to ask her name.